anshupa111/Bioinformatics2/README.md

 ------------------
 ------------------

-This repository contains the basic data analysis code
+This repository contains the basic data analysis code in Python